Sefer haYashar (midrash): Acceptance by Latter-day Saints

-Joseph Smith, founder of the Latter Day Saint movement, acquired a copy in 1841 or 1842 and wrote in the September 1, 1842 edition of the Times and Seasons, in reference to the patriarch Abraham: "the book of Jasher, which has not been disproved as a bad author, says he was cast into the fire of the Chaldeans".
+Joseph Smith, founder of The Church of Jesus Christ of Latter-day Saints, acquired a copy in 1841 or 1842 and wrote in the September 1, 1842 edition of the Times and Seasons, in reference to the patriarch Abraham: "the book of Jasher, which has not been disproved as a bad author, says he was cast into the fire of the Chaldeans".
 David Whitmer of the Three Witnesses, arguing in favour of accepting scripture outside of the Biblical canon, later wrote in his 1887 Whitmerite tract An Address to All Believers in Christ, "There are over fifteen books spoken of in the Bible that are not in the Bible. [...]
 I have a copy of the book of Jasher; It is spoken of in 2 Sam. i:18 and Joshua x:13."

 John C. Hamer has speculated that narrative points in the Book of Jasher relating to Adam and Eve's "garments" and their acquisition by Nimrod may have influenced the development of the practice of wearing temple garments.

 In 1886, Joseph Hyrum Parry of Salt Lake City acquired the rights to the translation from Mordecai Noah's estate.
 It was published by J. H. Parry & Company in Salt Lake City in 1887.

-A number of Mormon scholars consider this Book of Jasher to be of authentic ancient Hebrew origin.
+A number of LDS scholars consider this Book of Jasher to be of authentic ancient Hebrew origin.

-Some of these suggest that the book likely contains many original portions of the Sefer HaYashar referenced in the Old Testament but also has a number of added interpolations.
-This Joseph Hyrum Parry edition of the Book of Jasher continues to be held in high repute by many Mormons.
+Some of these suggest that the book likely contains a number of original portions of the Sefer HaYashar referenced in the Old Testament but also has a number of added interpolations.
+This Joseph Hyrum Parry edition of the Book of Jasher continues to be held in high repute by some Mormons.
 A number of Mormons have pointed to certain portions of the book that have commonalities to parts of the Joseph Smith Translation of the Bible, particularly those parts dealing with the antediluvian period.
 The Bible has only scant information about pre-flood times, but both the Book of Jasher and parts of the Joseph Smith Translation of the Bible contain additional information, some of which is strikingly similar.
 The LDS Church does not officially endorse this Book of Jasher.